-women and Black workers in the fifty years spanning 1960 to 2010.11 They find that better allocation of these workers throughout the economy-putting talent where it was needed-accounted for between 20 and 40 percent of the total growth in U.S. output over the period.
+But how will we get there?
+A recent study done by scholars at Stanford University and the University of Chicago provides some clues.
+They look back in time and examine the economic impact of taking down barriers to entry for women and Black workers in the fifty years spanning 1960 to 2010 (Hsieh, Hurst, Jones, and Klenow 2019).
+They find that better allocation of these workers throughout the economy-putting talent where it was needed-accounted for between 20 and 40% of the total growth in U.S. output over the period.
 Moreover, they showed that most of this improvement came from reducing human capital barriers and labor market discrimination.
 Simply put, removing barriers for some improved output for all.